General ART Questions & Answers

 Does ART damage the ovaries?

-Why is the success rate with ART so low?
+Why is the success rate with ART low?

 Studies of human reproduction indicate that for a couple with proven fertility, the likelihood of conception is only 20 percent per month.
-ART affords couples with infertility factors higher chances for conception than the age related expected fertility rate for conception per month.
+In couples with infertility, they still may have a chance of conceiving spontaneously, but it may only be 2-3 percent per month.
+ART affords couples with infertility factors higher chances for conception than the age-related expected fertility rate for conception per month.

 We’re concerned about multiple births from ART.
 Should we just have one embryo transferred?